 The Church remained keen to assist the Japanese re-settle east of the Rockies.
 Though noting the need to ensure “the safety of the country,” Canon W.W.
 Judd, general secretary of the Church’s Council for Social Service, counselled that there was no “need for fear” as he urged Anglicans outside British Columbia to assist “these unfortunate people [who] are members of the Christian household of faith” by helping them to find jobs and housing.
 As the war continued, the hierarchy repeatedly urged people to befriend the resettled Japanese and asked the government to grant them the same rights as all Canadians.
 Yet, Judd complained that even “inside church circles” he saw “a great deal of ugliness and hostility.”
 This continued.

-In the spring of 1945, the Missionary Society of the Church commissioned Rev. Cyril Powles,Twho had served. a former missionary in to examine the situation among the Japanese in the east.
+In the spring of 1945, the Missionary Society of the Church commissioned the recently ordained Rev. Cyril Powles to examine the situation among the Japanese in the east.
+The son of a Canadian Anglican missionary who had served in Japan, Powles was fluent in Japanese.
 The Missionary Society feared that so much was being written “about the Japanese not being wanted in different places that they do not know where to turn for help.”
 It worried that unless they were welcomed they would “be lost to the Church.”
 Powles found only two parishes in which the Japanese newcomers had been integrated into the local congregation.
 After visiting many congregations during the spring and summer of 1945, Powles reported that while some clergy were willing to work privately with the Japanese, he regretted their “unworthy timidity in public to expressing fellowship to the newcomers.”
 He concluded that anti- Japanese attitudes were the “rationalization of possibly unconscious, but nevertheless deep-rooted feelings of race prejudice and jealousy.”

 Despite some competition for converts, the mainstream Christian churches tended to co-operate with each other in dealing with Japanese Canadians during and immediately after the war.
 Judd joined representatives of the other major Christian Churches in a National Interchurch Advisory Committee on the Resettlement of Japanese Canadians.
 The Committee condemned discrimination on the basis of colour or race, supported the scattering of Japanese Canadians, and urged that they be allowed to “be re-absorbed into productive life.”
 Believing that “fear” explained “harsh and unjust attitudes,” the Committee stressed that “the majority” were loyal, which could be interpreted as saying that some were not.
 Repeated requests to the laity for assistance with resettlement went largely unheeded.
 With so much being said about them not being wanted, many Japanese feared moving to eastern Canada.
 Rev. Mr. Nakayama photographed successful Japanese families in eastern Canada to show the Japanese in B.C. that a satisfactory life could be had in the east.
 The effects of his efforts are unknown.